dede-08/dede-08/README.md

 ###

 <p align="left">Backend-focused developer specialized in Java & Spring Boot, building scalable REST APIs and secure authentication systems.
-Experienced in Angular for modern frontends.
+Experienced in Angular and React for modern frontends.
 Passionate about clean architecture and continuously learning to deliver value through technology.</p>

 ###